relliky/Tais_Home_Assistant_Config/python_templates/README.md

     entities into their own module.
 30. Move entity-interface container defaults into their own module.
 31. Move default scene-control entities into their own module.
+32. Move occupancy ratio sensor config generation into its own module.

 Recommended next steps: